scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_spatial_neighbors.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 70-73
+GENERATED FROM PYTHON SOURCE LINES 70-74

 We use the same function for this with ``coord_type = 'generic'``.
 ``n_neigh`` and ``radius`` can be used for non-Visium datasets.
 ``n_neigh`` specifies a fixed number of the closest spots for each spot as neighbors.
+Alternatively, ``delaunay = True`` can be used, for a Delaunay triangulation graph.

 ..
-GENERATED FROM PYTHON SOURCE LINES 73-87
+GENERATED FROM PYTHON SOURCE LINES 74-88

 .. code-block:: default